What is a bento box? Is it different from your usual lunch box?

 Zojirushi has introduced their thermos vacuum lunch jars in four versions: Classic bento, Mr. Bento, Ms. Bento, and Griffin to target different needs of carrying hot food.
 For more details on the differences between those, take a look at this Zojirushi lunch box comparative chart.

-All these Zojurushi lunch box/jars are made from food safe BPA material, mostly stainless steels jars, plastic cap & silicone sealing rings.
-Depend on the model, each can come with 3 or 4 wide mouth food jars: at least one small leak proof (screw cap) for hot soup, a larger main jar and side jars.
-Now the main and side jars are usually having snap on cap, which should only contain dry to damp food, sauce is ok, but definitely not thin liquid (the hot soup jar is for that).
+All these Zojurushi lunch boxes/jars are made from food-safe BPA material, mostly stainless steel jars, plastic cap & silicone sealing rings.
+Depend on the model, each can come with 3 or 4 wide mouth food jars: at least one small leakproof (screw cap) for hot soup, a larger main jar, and side jars.
+Now the main and side jars are usually having a snap-on cap, which should only contain dry to damp food, sauce is ok, but definitely not thin liquid (the hot soup jar is for that).

 All these jars are designed to retain heat or cold for up to 6 hours.
 They definitely need some preps work when packing to achieve this amazing heat reservation.

 One of the most popular one-lid open all food tray to go, this bentgo lunch box is designed specifically for kids with its drop-proof feature.
 There are 5 varied sizes compartments, each with a respective silicone ridge attached to the top lid to ensure no contacting between food.

 The outer cover has a latch to fully enclosed the inside food tray.
 It is made of hard plastic that is designed to be sturdy and could take force from 3-7 years old.

 The inner food tray is dishwasher-safe and microwaveable.
 The outer shelves should be hand-wash to preserve its sealable properties.
 Those small amounts of thick sauce/wet food are okay, this box is not designed for thin soup or liquid as it may be leaked.